AusafMo/Sketchify/README.md

 # Sketchify
-The Model allows the conversion of a user-provided image into a sketch by manipulating the image’s attributes using Computer Vision or the CV2 library of python in association with matplotlib and seaborn.
+The app allows the conversion of a user-provided image into a sketch by manipulating the image’s style using Computer Vision or the CV2 library of python, matplotlib and seaborn.